Bloody Tuesday (1964): Background

 Throughout the 1960s, there were a number of demonstrations that took place in Alabama.
 During this era, Martin Luther King Jr. was a well known leader in Alabama as an advocate for equal rights.
 One of these demonstrations took place on June 9, 1964, in Tuscaloosa, Alabama.
 The demonstration was organized by Rev. T. Y. Rogers who was installed by King to lead the Civil Rights activities in Tuscaloosa.
 Many documents from the Tuscaloosa County Sheriff's office produced during the time of the election riots predicted that in the summer of 1964, the laws of the State of Alabama would be challenged.

 Along with the documents, the sheriff's office also had a copy of Handbook for Freedom and Army Recruits written by King.
 The commission to Preserve Peace, which was a force in Alabama trying to stop movements and protests, knew from the handbook that over the course of the year 1964, there would be multitudes of civil rights activities across the state, all commissioned by King.
 The handbook also stated that on an unknown date that spring volunteers would be called to "report to duty" to participate in a variety of protests and marches across Alabama.
-There was reason to believe that Tuscaloosa would be one of the starting towns in leading these type of movements, and when the organization process of the march became known to the county's police, it became a threat to the town.
+There was reason to believe that Tuscaloosa would be one of the starting towns in leading these types of movements, and when the organization process of the march became known to the county's police, it became a threat to the town.

 Other documents from the sheriffs office seem to be inaccurate, as the Peace Commission not only believed the demonstrations at the time were negative, but also were very focused on communism, and strived to expose many organizations during that period as subversive.